 We aim to provide outstanding teaching so that every child learns new things every day and is motivated to attend school.
 Both teachers and learners inspire each other by offering hope and encouragement and by setting a good example through our own behaviours.
 We encourage the children to be creative and innovative and to use their special talents to express original ideas and solve problems.
 We strive to be the very best that we can be.
 We nurture endurance, resilience and hope by persevering in all things.
 In our schools, we don't fear making mistakes because we know that this is part of the learning process.
 We have 'growth mindsets' and believe that anything is possible with hard work and commitment.

 We recognise each child as an individual, so that our teaching specifically targets their learning needs, develops their social skills and nurtures their talents.
 We put thinking and questioning at the heart of our curriculum so that children are encouraged to explore, enquire and extend their learning by talking.
 We support our children to be active, independent learners and people.
 We teach them to show courage by never giving up, going for their goals and standing up for what they believe to be right.
 We foster confidence in their own abilities and encourage them to try new things, as well as being confident in those around them.
-We teach the children about individuals such as William Wilberforce and Elizabeth Fry who through courage and perseverance have influenced the political and social life of Britain, and those such as Martin Luther King, Mahatma Gandhi and Nelson Mandela who have also powerfully informed our values and culture.
+We teach the children about significant individuals from history who through courage and perseverance have influenced the political and social life of Britain and those who have also powerfully informed our values and culture.

 We provide a calm, purposeful environment in which to learn, with a clear focus on rewarding positive behaviour.
 We encourage the children to take responsibility for their learning and actions.
 We teach them to be honest and to understand that knowing the difference between right and wrong will be of only partial use if we do not have the courage to speak the truth and do what is right.
 We teach the children to understand that a person’s understanding of the truth and truthfulness will sometimes be influenced by their religious and cultural experiences.
 We nurture a coaching culture to support the development of thinking and learning processes.